1-in-3 vs. Not-All-Equal: Dichotomy of a broken promise: Preliminaries

-\paragraph*{Relational structures, homomorphisms} Apart from digraphs, all relational structures that appear in this paper are pairs $\A=(A;R^\A)$, where $A$ is a (finite) set and $R^\A\subseteq A^3$ is a ternary relation.
+\paragraph*{Relational structures and homomorphisms} Except for digraphs, all relational structures that appear in this paper are pairs $\A=(A;R^\A)$, where $A$ is the domain and $R^\A\subseteq A^3$ is a ternary relation.
 A relational structure $\A$ is called \emph{symmetric} if the relation $R^\A$ is symmetric, i.e., invariant under any permutation of its three arguments.
-We see such a relational structure as a 3-uniform hypergraph whose vertex set is $A$ and whose hyperedge set is $R^\A$.
-(This is a slight abuse of notation, since normally hypergraphs have sets as hyperedges, whereas our hypergraphs have multisets as edges.)